The History of Archival TV & Film Storage: Fire and Thefts

 For much of human history, entertainment has been a frivolous industry, from the travelling minstrels of the middle ages to the movies of the 20th century.
 While the losses above are tragic, we sometimes need to lose things to realise the value in them, and take stock of what we still have.
 In part 2 of this piece, we’ll explore the first steps to preserving TV and film history, and the value this still has in a world of wall-to-wall entertainment.

-Check back soon for part two of our history of TV and film archives, all about the history of preservation and modern archiving!
+Read part two of our history of TV and film archives, all about the history of preservation and modern archiving!